 At a standstill, though, there’s little to distinguish the Coupe Sports Leichtbau from a standard E46 (2000-2006) BMW M3.
-Only the cognoscenti will spot the bespoke 19-inch alloys and subtle lip spoiler.
+Only the true cognoscenti will spot the bespoke 19-inch alloys, subtle lip spoiler and ‘CSL’ badge.

 Still, this is no tarted-up special edition.
 BMW tuned the engine to 360hp, fitted a quicker steering rack, stiffened the chassis, beefed up the brakes and stripped out 110kg of weight.

 Does that make a used CSL worth several times the value of an equivalent standard M3?
-That’s what I’m here to discover.
+That’s what I’m here to find out.

 The CSL’s closest rival is perhaps the Porsche 911 GT3.
 Both have a track-focused ethos and are fully-paid-up modern classics.